Skip to main content

 1. Authenticate - Submit your user credentials, Client ID, and Client Secret for OAuth2 authentication.
 Refer to API Authentication for instructions on how to call the OAuth API to validate and authenticate your credentials.

-2. Determine the a-side information.
+2. Determine the A-side information.
 You need a provisioned Network Edge Virtual Device, Redundant Devices, or Cluster with a registered license.
 Send a GET request to the /ne/v1/devices endpoint or the /ne/v1/devices/{id} endpoint.
 You may choose any available interface on the device for your connection.
 However, Equinix will select an interface if you do not specify one.

 Creating the Internet Access Connection